 - Regular updates

 Along with these core features, a CMS should have the capability to support modules, plugins, and extensions.
 There are various prominent open source and third party licensed extensions that bring enhanced functionality to a CMS.
-These enhancements include search engine optimization, tools for analytics, social network integration, etc. Of course, all should be added with the understanding that business cybersecurity is a priority.
+These enhancements include search engine optimization, tools for analytics, social network integration, etc. Of course, you should add everything with the understanding that business cybersecurity is the priority.

 The most widely used CMS platform is WordPress, and with proper development and maintenance, businesses experience minimal security problems.
 The New York Times, CNN, Sony, UPS and IBM all use WordPress.
 For companies with extreme security concerns, there are other CMS platforms, such as Drupal, that are solid candidates for consideration.
 Drupal has strong coding standards and a rigorous community code review process that gives it security and stability.

 “Security is hands down the biggest differentiator between WordPress or Drupal.
 Drupal has enterprise level security and site scale.
-Numerous government websites are built with Drupal, with the most famous being Whitehouse.gov.”
+For this reason, many government websites are built with Drupal, the most famous of which is Whitehouse.gov.”

 Currently The Economist, Cisco, Voya Financial (formerly ING U.S. Inc.), Novartis, GE, Pfizer, U.S. Department of Transportation, The White House, and many more entities are using Drupal.

 Ultimately, there is no 100% secure system.
-A mature CMS with a proven track record provides the best return on investment, due to the amount of existing development that can be leveraged.
-Following the best practices for maintenance and updates is a practical and effective way to keep your site secure, without having to re-invent the wheel in an effort to maintain full ownership of the codebase.
-In addition to the CMS platform, there are content delivery networks (CDNs) that can be placed in front of your site to reduce the workload, as well act as a website firewall.
+However, following the best practices for maintenance and updates is a practical and effective way to keep your site secure, without having to re-invent the wheel in an effort to maintain full ownership of the codebase.
+In addition to the CMS platform, you can also place content delivery networks (CDNs) on your site to act as a website firewall.
 (But that’s another blog.)